 The Library provides a wide variety of fiction genres and topical nonfiction coverage appropriate for various reading and developmental levels.
-In selecting materials for the collections below, Library staff will not be inhibited by the possibility that materials may come into a child's possession.
+In selecting materials for the collections below, Library staff will not be inhibited by the possibility that materials may come into possession of someone not in the intended age group.